Lorazepam: Tolerance and dependence

 Dependence typified by a withdrawal syndrome occurs in about one-third of individuals who are treated for longer than four weeks with a benzodiazepine.
 Higher doses and longer periods of use increase the risk of developing a benzodiazepine dependence.
 Potent benzodiazepines with a relatively short half-life, such as lorazepam, alprazolam, and triazolam, have the highest risk of causing dependence.

 If regular treatment is continued for longer than four to six months, dose increases may be necessary to maintain effects, but treatment-resistant symptoms may be benzodiazepine withdrawal symptoms.
 Due to the development of tolerance to the anticonvulsant effects, benzodiazepines are generally not recommended for long-term use for the management of epilepsy.
 Increasing the dose may overcome tolerance, but tolerance may then develop to the higher dose and adverse effects may persist and worsen.
 The mechanism of tolerance to benzodiazepines is complex and involves GABA_{A} receptor downregulation, alterations to subunit configuration of GABA_{A} receptors, uncoupling, and internalization of the benzodiazepine binding site from the GABA_{A} receptor complex as well as changes in gene expression.

-The likelihood of dependence is relatively high with lorazepam compared to other benzodiazepines.
-Lorazepam's relatively short serum half-life, its confinement mainly to blood, and its inactive metabolite can result in interdose withdrawal phenomena and next-dose cravings, that may reinforce psychological dependence.
-Because of its high potency, the smallest lorazepam tablet strength of 0.5 mg is also a significant dose.
-To minimise the risk of physical/psychological dependence, lorazepam is mostly used short-term, at the smallest effective dose.
-If any benzodiazepine has been used long-term, the recommendation is a gradual dose taper over weeks, months, or longer, according to dose and duration of use, the degree of dependence and the individual.

 Coming off long-term lorazepam use may be more realistically achieved by a gradual switch to an equivalent dose of diazepam and a period of stabilization on this, and only then initiating dose reductions.
 The advantage of switching to diazepam is that dose reductions are felt less acutely, because of the longer half-lives (20–200 hours) of diazepam and its active metabolites.